qunicorn/qunicorn-core/docs/pilot_documentation/ibm_pilot.rst

 **Notes:** Can also be executed locally using LocalSampler.

-File Runner
+IBM_RUNNER
 ***********

 **Description:** Executes files already uploaded to the IBM Backend using their id.

 **Notes:** Experimental Feature.
-Could not be fully tested due to missing authorization to the IBM Backend.
+Could not be fully tested due to missing authentication to access the IBM Backend.
 It should be used with Caution.
+Needs to be enabled by setting ENABLE_EXPERIMENTAL_FEATURES to True.

 **Requires:** A file uploaded to the IBM backend using File Upload.

-File Upload
+IBM_UPLOAD
 ************

 **Description:** Uploads a file to the IBM Backend.

 **Notes:** Experimental Feature.
-Could not be fully tested due to missing authorization to the IBM Backend.
+Could not be fully tested due to missing authentication to access the IBM Backend.
 It should be used with Caution.
+Needs to be enabled by setting ENABLE_EXPERIMENTAL_FEATURES to True.

 **Requires:** A .py file to be executed and a corresponding metadata json, needs to follow the standards presented by IBM.
 Need to be added to the /resources/upload_files folder.